Desktop/laptop users: you may click here if you do not see a Nav Frame at left

 - OBT - Open Beta test.
 Also called public Beta test.
 Open to a broad range of users (as opposed to closed or private Beta testing).

 - O.E.M. - Original Equipment Manufacturer.
 Some computers and game machines come "bundled" with software (including games).
 When a game is bundled with a new machine, that version of the game is called "the OEM version."

-- Online Game - A game that can be played against other human players, using the modern magic of the internet.
+- Online Game - A game that can be played against other human players, via the internet.
+Part of the acronym "MMOG."

 - Open Beta (test) - A type of "beta test" that is announced by the game publisher to the general public so that the general public can try out the beta version (not yet finished version) of the game.

 - Otaku - A Japanese word meaning "fan"... only the word goes much further than just "fan."
 A fan might actually have a life.
 An otaku, though, might be so obsessed with the thing, um, that he's a fan of, that he doesn't have a life in the normal sense.
 Picture a trekkie, multiplied by, I don't know, a zagrillion (that's a trekkie word I just made up to show you how far beyond fandom an otaku is).
 Somebody who's actually an otaku might take umbrage at my definition.
 If so, I welcome a better definition!

 - Outsource - To hire an external vendor to handle a service for you.
 For instance, if your toilet leaks, and you can't fix it yourself, you hire a plumber.
 That's outsourcing.
 Or if you need a lot of graphics for your game project but your internal art staff can't do it all, you hire an art house to create those graphics for you.
 That's outsourcing.
 Some people use "outsourcing" as if it means "hiring overseas vendors" only, but that's not the entire meaning of the term.
 It's just the latest hot button meaning of the term.

 - Overhead - Ongoing expenses incurred as a natural result of running a game company, aside from wages and salaries.